AriFordsham/GHCWiki/debugging/ticky-ticky.md

 - Add the `-ticky` flag when compiling a Haskell module to enable "ticky-ticky" profiling of that module.
 This makes GHC emit performance-counting instructions in every STG function.

-- Add `-debug` to the command line when linking, so that you link against a version of the runtime system that allows you to display the results.  \[Adding `-ticky` should work too, but it doesn't yet.\]
+- Add `-debug` to the command line when linking, so that you link against a version of the runtime system that allows you to display the results.  \[Adding `-ticky` should work too, but it doesn't yet; see [\#3439](https://gitlab.haskell.org//ghc/ghc/issues/3439).\]

 - Add `+RTS -rfoo.ticky` to the run-time command line, to put the ticky-ticky profile in the file `foo.ticky`.